 I am unboxing my new Tiger IH 5.5 cup Rice Cooker and so thrilled to share my initial experience with you.
-After much research and deliberation, I decided to purchase Tiger's IH Rice Cooker, Model JKT-S10U-K. The 5 1/2 cup (1 Liter) capacity rice cooker is the smaller of the two models available.
+After much research and deliberation, I decided to purchase the Tiger IH 5.5 Cup Rice Cooker, Model JKT-S10U-K. The 5.5 or 5 1/2 cup (1 Liter) capacity rice cooker is the smaller of the two models available.
 Featuring Induction Heating (IH) technology, this multi-function cooker has 8 menu settings for different types of rice and grains.
 The “tacook” synchronized cooking function allows the making of rice and another dish at the same time.
 In addition, this versatile small appliance is also a slow cooker and bread maker.
 The rice cooker has a compact, low-profile design with classic stainless steel and black trim finish.
 Elegant, sleek and technologically advanced, this rice cooker promises to deliver amazing cooked rice and much more!

 My current cooker, the Zojirushi Rice Cooker NRC-10, has seen better days.
 I truly love this basic 2-function rice cooker and it’s served me well for the last 16 years.
 (I can’t believe it’s lasted this long and I had to double-check the numbers.)
 The rice cooker is rusting on the outside and the inner pan is well-worn with peels and chips.
 The cook panel and handle, originally white, is now discolored and yellow from use.
 Despite its shabby appearance, the rice cooker is functioning just fine so I am reluctant to let it go.
 I am thinking about buying a replacement inner pot and keeping it as a back-up rice cooker.
 It’s tough for me to part with good products.